D&D’s next storyline is Icewind Dale: Rime of the Frostmaiden, with small ties to Dark Alliance

 Who is the Frostmaiden?

-Though they didn’t mention the being’s name during the presentation, the Frostmaiden is a “very, very powerful entity.
+Though Perkins didn’t mention the being’s name during the presentation, the Frostmaiden is a “very, very powerful entity.
 Some would call her a god who essentially embodies nature’s wrath and cruelty.
 She has long been associated with Icewind Dale, and people both fear and revere her.”
-This sure sounds like Auril, the Forgotten Realms’ deity whose portfolio includes winter, in particular, the cruelty, power, and wrath of cold.
+This sure sounds like Auril, the Forgotten Realms’ deity whose portfolio includes winter — in particular, the cruelty, power, and wrath of cold.
 And Perkins confirmed this in a followup email.

 “After the Sundering helped reset the world of the Forgotten Realms, most of the gods took a step back, leaving mortals to control their own destinies.
 Auril is a bit different.
 She has broken away from the others and made her presence felt for reasons that are explained in the adventure,” Perkins said.
 “She’s a force to be reckoned with, and how the characters deal with her will determine Icewind Dale’s future.”

-In her descriptions in previous editions of D&D, Auril’s always been noted as a god people pray to more to appease her than any love for her (though she does have her adherents, such as Lysan from the 2000’s Icewind Dale PC role-playing game).
+In her descriptions in previous editions of D&D, Auril has always been noted as a god people pray to more to appease her than through any love for her (though she does have her adherents, such as Lysan from the 2000’s Icewind Dale PC role-playing game).
 Auril’s most recent mention in 5E is in Waterdeep: Dungeon of the Mad Mage — Halaster can summon her daughter.

 Secret times

 These secrets factor into character creation as well.
-This adds some intrigue, mystery, and maybe even friction for the players, as they can decide to share them or keep their secrets to themselves.
+This adds some intrigue, mystery, and maybe even friction for the players, as they can decide to share their secrets or keep them to themselves.
 They can use print-out cards with these secrets.

 “I think the most interesting part [of Rime of the Frostmaiden] is the character secrets,” Perkins said.
 “Characters can play it one of two ways.
 They can keep their secret close to their chest and not reveal it to the other players, fostering and breeding paranoia, or they can reveal it anytime they want to, and then wrestle with the consequences of it.
 That’s left entirely up to the players.”

 Secrets fit well into Icewind Dale.
-Most D&D fans’ first introduction to Icewind Dale is from the 1989 R.A.
+Most D&D fans’ first introduction to Icewind Dale is from the 1988 R.A.
 Salvatore novel The Crystal Shard, and it showed the role secrets play in that region.
-The Frozen North welcomes those folks running trouble, who have things to hide.
+The Frozen North welcomes those folks running from trouble.
 Regis of The Companions of the Hall lives in Icewind Dale for this very reason.
-Many folks there have things to hide, some benign, some terrifying, and the secrets players get at the beginning reflects this.
+Many folks there have things to hide, some benign, some terrifying, and the secrets players get at the beginning reflect this.

 When Perkins started talking about horror and secrets during the presentation, my mind first went to The Thing, the seminal John Carpenter horror flick from 1982.
 It’s a fitting inspiration for what Perkins and crew laid out.